“There are many ways to treat hot flushes and vaginal

 Hot Flushes Treatment

-On page one in Deciding About Hormone Therapy Use: Potential Benefits, published July 2022, the North American Menopause Society elaborate on:
+On page one in Deciding About Hormone Therapy Use: Potential Benefits, published July 2022, the North American Menopause Society (NAMS) elaborate on:

 “Hormone therapy is one of the most effective treatments available for bothersome hot flashes and night sweats.
 If hot flashes and night sweats are disrupting your daily activities and sleep, HT may improve sleep and fatigue, mood, ability to concentrate, and overall quality of life.
-Treatment of bothersome hot flashes and night sweats is the principal reason women use HT”.3
+Treatment of bothersome hot flashes and night sweats is the principal reason women use HT”.4

 Uterus